Sunday, August 27, 2017

 Death Valley - #87 - 7 out of 12

-Death Valley Root Beer is brewed by Indian Wells Brewing Company, which is based in Inyokern, California, and is owned by Master Brewer Rick Lovett.
+Death Valley Root Beer is brewed by Indian Wells Brewing Company, based in Inyokern, California, and is owned by Master Brewer Rick Lovett.
 The company and location have been in the same family for three generations, and this historic location of Indian Wells Spring has a rich history.

 It began as a U.S. Army Cavalry outpost in the 1860s.
 Then, it became a freight and stage station until the turn of the last century.
 From 1900 to 1920, it was a healing water resort, a base for the CCC and WWW in the 1930s, and a doctor's office in the 1950s.
 In 1960, it became a restaurant: Indian Wells Lodge.